SlightlyImproved/Dialogues/README.md

 # Slightly Improved™ Dialogues

-> [ESO](http://www.elderscrollsonline.com) add-on to improve the conversation screen.
+> Elder Scrolls Online add-on to improve the conversation scene.

-## Download

-You can [get the last version](http://www.esoui.com/downloads/info1264-SlightlyImprovedDialogues.html) for free on ESOUI.

 ## About